Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 • ☐ Connector: clean pins, no corrosion, firm fit

 💡 The 10-Second Shift Check: Train nursing staff to visually scan all five connection points (ECG, SpO2, NIBP, Temp, power) at the start of every shift.
 This takes 10 seconds per monitor and catches 90% of accessory issues before they affect patient monitoring, reducing false alarm calls by 30–40%.
+If a problem is found, use our no-reading troubleshooting guide to determine whether it's an accessory issue or a monitor issue.

 Factors That Shorten Accessory Lifespan